ksu-acm-sigai/hack-kstate/README.md

 # hack-kstate
 Hack K-State A.I.
-Track Project Winners.
+Track - Projects and Winners.